 Advanced Metabolism.
-Two semester hours.
-The primary objective of this course is for the student to gain an understanding of the metabolic processes in bacteria, plants and animal cells and how metabolism is affected by enzymes, substrates, other metabolites and by bio-production of commercial products.
-Co-requisite BTC 557L (BIOT 5322L).
+2 CH.
+Co-requisite BIOT 5222L (2 CH).
+The primary objective of this course is for the student to gain an understanding of the numerous metabolic processes in bacteria and animal cells with respect to biotechnology uses, and how metabolism is affected by enzymes, substrates, other metabolites and by bioproduction of commercial products.

 Advanced Metabolism Laboratory.
-Two semester hours.
-The laboratory experiments will allow students to gain experience in metabolic assays and enzyme kinetic assays.
-Students will also carry out an independent project.
-Co-requisite BTC 557 (BIOT 5322).
+2 CH.
+Co-requisite BIOT 5222 (2 CH).
+The laboratory experiments will allow students to gain experience in various metabolic assays, cell-based assay techniques and enzyme kinetic assays.